BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/SB9-Housing-Development-Approvals/README.md

 ### Analysis Limitations

 Zoning data were collected in 2021 and 2019 from all jurisdictions in the 9-County Bay Area where information was available on jurisdiction websites and publicly accessible data portals or APIs.
-Data on single-family zoning not available for 4 jurisdictions, which means that the count of total single family parcels and single family parcels subject to SB9 were likely under represented in our analysis.
+Zoning data was collected for all 109 Bay Area jurisdictions.
+However, data on single-family zoning was not available for 4 jurisdictions, which means that the count of total single family parcels and single family parcels subject to SB9 were likely under represented in our analysis.
 Below is a list of the jurisdiction where single family zoning data was unavailable.

 | Zoning Data Not Collected  |